Chocolate City Records

-Chocolate City Records was a record label subsidiary of Casablanca Record and FilmWorks.
+Chocolate City Records was a record label subsidiary of Casablanca Records & Filmworks.
 It was started in 1975 by Cecil Holmes, Neil Bogart's partner at Casablanca.
+Its name was a reference to the album Chocolate City by The Parliaments.
+The label featured artists such as Cameo, founded by Larry Blackmon.

 In 1980 the label was sold to PolyGram along with Casablanca, which are now part of Universal Music Group; in 1983 Chocolate City Records went out of business and Cecil Holmes left Casablanca Records & Filmworks and went on to be the VP of Black music for CBS Records.